 Decluttering can speed up boxing up process

 One of the best packing tips you can get to avoid moving stress is to start early.
 We recommend that you start packing these things first, as they are usually bulky and heavy.
 And once you clear your garage, it can serve as a transit area for other boxes from the house.

 First, you need to prepare the boxes for loading and strengthen them if you want your things to get to the destination in one piece.
 That means you have to secure the bottoms with several layers of tape.
 While you’re at it, prepare the labels as well, because it will make the unpacking process easier for you.

 After you have packed small things in a box filled with crushed paper and long things wrapped together, you can deal with harder things, such as power tools, which need to be drained of oil and gas.
 Another item that is usually kept in a garage is abike.
 One of the best moving tips we can offer you is to dismantle it by removing the wheels and handlebars.
 If you do not have its original box, perhaps you can ask in a bike store if they have some extra ones.
 Or use large boxes and tailor them according to the size of your bike.

 Leave Anything You Don’t Need

 If you are just clearing your home for pragmatic reasons and not for relocation, the procedure is more or less the same.
-You need to sort the pieces in several categories, pack the ones that are meant for charity, and price the ones you are planning to sell at a yard sale.
+You need to sort the pieces in several categories, pack clothes, furniture, and other items meant for charity, and price the ones you are planning to sell at a yard sale.
 But make sure you have carefully decided which stuff you really need, as you do not want to end up missing certain tools a month after you got rid of them.
-Leaving unnecessary things behind is also good for the cost of your relocation.
-Bringing stuff you don’t need will mean a more expensive move, and you don’t need that, especially if you’re moving alone to another state.
-If you want to save money, choose the cheapest time of the year to relocate and take only what you really need.
-That would be the cheapest way to move out of state.
+Leaving unnecessary things behind is also good for reducing relocation expenses, even if you’re relocating to the suburbs nearby.